Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Numerical Evaluations

 We can observe that the ESN with optimally sampled reservoir weights shows a significantly lower training loss and approximately obeys the $M^{-4}$ scaling law.
 The more important practical performance metric, namely the empirical test loss $\mathcal{L}_{\mathrm{test}} \overset{\mtrian}{=} \frac{1}{N_{\mathrm{sim}} N_{d} L} \sum_{i=1}^{N_{\mathrm{sim}}} \| \widebar{\mathbf{y}}^{(i)}_{\mathrm{LTI,test}} - \widebar{\mathbf{y}}^{(i)}_{\mathrm{ESN,test}} \|_{2}^{2}$ is plotted in Fig.~\ref{fig:test_loss_vs_M}, where $\widebar{\mathbf{y}}^{(i)}_{\mathrm{LTI,test}} \in \mathbb{R}^{N_d L}$ is the concatenated LTI system output during test and $\widebar{\mathbf{y}}^{(i)}_{\mathrm{ESN,test}} \in \mathbb{R}^{N_d L}$ is the concatenated ESN output during test respectively in the $i^{\mathrm{th}}$ Monte-Carlo run.

-Therefore, the derived optimal probability distribution for the reservoir weights can provide up to $4$ orders of magnitude improvement in the test loss at higher reservoir sizes, indicating a huge performance improvement that can be achieved without any additional training complexity.
-Note that in the simulation of a simple system such as a first-order IIR system, it would take a model of a significantly larger size, i.e., reservoir with many more neurons to start observing the overfitting effect in the test loss $\mathcal{L}_{\mathrm{test}}$.
+Therefore, the derived optimum PDF for the reservoir weights can provide up to $4$ orders of magnitude improvement in the test loss at higher reservoir sizes, indicating a huge performance gain that can be achieved without any additional training complexity.
+Note that in the simulation of a simple system such as a first-order IIR system, it would typically take a model of a significantly larger size, i.e., reservoir with many more neurons to start observing the overfitting effect in the test loss $\mathcal{L}_{\mathrm{test}}$.